Updated: Apr 26, 2021

-Whilst epilepsy is the most common cause of convulsions, they may result from many other problems.
-This blog post looks at the different causes of convulsions, and how you might manage them as a first aider.
+Whilst epilepsy is the most common cause of seizures, they may result from many other problems.
+This blog post looks at the different causes of seizures, and how you might manage them as a first aider.

-The words convulsion, seizure and fit are all commonly used to describe the same thing, and are used interchangeably.
+The words seizure, convulsion and fit are all commonly used to describe the same thing, and are used interchangeably.

-A convulsion can be described as an involuntary contraction and relaxation of the muscles, producing rigidity and violent shaking, with a lowered level of consciousness.
+A seizure can be described as an involuntary contraction and relaxation of the muscles, producing rigidity and violent shaking, with a lowered level of consciousness.

-Whilst Epilepsy is the most common cause that most people are aware of, other causes of convulsions are:
+Whilst Epilepsy is the most common cause that most people are aware of, other causes of seizures are:

 Low blood sugar